Digital-Preservation-Finland/file-scraper/README.rst

 File Scraper
 ============

-This software identifies files, collects metadata from them, and does a format well-formed check for a file.
+This software identifies files, collects metadata from them, and checks well-formedness of a file.

 Installation
 ------------